ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 nonlinear simulations, although weakly coupled solutions can be obtained.
 Independent structural or aerodynamic simulation are supported natively.
 The nonlinear system can also be linearised taking an arbitrary reference condition.
-The linearised system can be used for frequency domain analysis and linear model order reduction methods and controller design.
+The linearised system can be used for frequency domain analysis, linear model order reduction methods and controller design.

 ![Static simulation of the XHALE [@del2019ifasd] nonlinear aeroelasticity testbed.](https://github.com/ImperialCollegeLondon/sharpy/raw/master/docs/source/media/XHALE-render.jpg)

 # Acknowledgements
 A. Carre gratefully acknowledges the support provided by Airbus Defence and Space.
-Norberto Goizueta's research is sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.
+Norberto Goizueta's acknowledges and thanks the Department of Aeronautics at Imperial College for sponsoring his research.
 Arturo Muñoz-Simón's research has received funding from the EU's H2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 765579.